 17. Write about your travels

 As well as taking photos, writing about your travels is a great way to document and remember your experiences.
 So why not start a travel journal and combine the two!
-Not to mention a travel journal can help you to stay organized while traveling with where you need to be and when.
-Documents required etc. Places you loved and more.
+Not to mention, a travel journal can help you stay organized while traveling, with where you need to be and when.
+Documents required, etc. Places you loved and more.

 Writing a prayer or a bible journal is another potential journaling technique.
 You can use the journal as a way to write about what you learn through Bible study or write down your own prayers and things that you’re thankful for.

 Morning Pages is a writing technique that was also used as a tool to help writers overcome writing blocks.
 This practice involves writing 3 full pages every morning.

 It’s described by Julia Cameron as follows: ‘Morning Pages are three pages of longhand, stream-of-consciousness writing, done first thing in the morning.”